fastlane/docs/docs/faqs.md

 ### fastlane is slow (to start)

-If you experience slow launch times of _fastlane_, there are 2 solutions to solve this problem:
+If you experience slow launch times of _fastlane_, try this to solve this problem:

 ##### Uninstall unused gems